 3. Kayak Morro Bay

 More than 250 species of birds—including land, sea, and shore birds—frequent the Morro Bay Estuary Natural Preserve and its 800-acre wetland.
-Paddling along quietly in your kayaks, you will have some of the best opportunities to see the herons, cormorants, egrets, and other feathered residents of this protected region, especially on a guided tour with Central Coast Outdoors that will take you to the best viewing locations on the water and at the shore’s edge, and teach you all about their lifestyles and life cycles.
+Paddling along quietly in your kayaks, you will have some of the best opportunities to see the herons, cormorants, egrets, and other feathered residents of this protected region.
+A guided tour with Central Coast Outdoors will take you to the best viewing locations on the water and at the shore’s edge, and teach you all about their lifestyles and life cycles.

 Keep your eyes peeled for harbor seals as well along the way.
-If conditions are right, you may also have the chance to paddle the “back bay” where we had the good fortune to paddle by several harbor seals snoozing on a sleepy “haul out” they favor in this quieter part of the bay.
+If conditions are right, you may also have the chance to paddle the “back bay” with your guide.
+We had the good fortune to paddle by several harbor seals snoozing on a sleepy “haul out” they favor in this quieter part of the bay.
 Central Coast Outdoors has several paddling tours available, including 1.5- to 2-hour family-friendly short paddles, half-day tours, sunset paddles, and private tour options (great for families and those with wee travelers).
 Find out more: www.centralcoastoutdoors.com

 4. Hike Black Hill